nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

     - Even better: we recommend installing the latest master (alpha) or beta development version to keep up to date with core API changes.
 You can download the latest snapshots at https://www.nvaccess.org/files/nvda/snapshots/.
 * Python:
     - Python 3.7 series, version 3.7.9 32-bit for Windows: https://www.python.org/downloads/release/python-379/
-    - Although the add-ons community do understand that Python 2 might be required for backward compatibility, we do not recommend using it in production environments.
 * SCons 3, version 3.1.2 or later for generating add-on packages: http://www.scons.org/
 * Markdown 2.0.1 or later for generating add-on documentation: https://pypi.python.org/pypi/Markdown/2.0.1
 * The GNU Gettext package for Windows for message localization support.
 The build can be found at: http://gnuwin32.sourceforge.net/downlinks/gettext.php